 Flooring epoxy will adhere to matte latex paint, but you need to let it dry and cure thoroughly for at least 24 hours before pouring the epoxy.
 You should also sand it lightly but thoroughly before you pour.

-Epoxy that you use for flooring is generally a two-part mixture of hardener and resin.
+Epoxy as used for flooring is generally a two-part mixture of hardener and resin.
 You can find online calculators to determine how much epoxy you need and how to measure it.
-Most epoxy mixtures will have a ratio of two parts hardener to one part resin or a 1:1 ratio where you mix equal parts resin and hardener.
+Most epoxy mixtures will have a ratio of two parts hardener to one part resin, or a 1:1 ratio where you mix equal parts resin and hardener.

-Home improvement stores sell buckets that help you measure out the proper proportions before you mix.
+Home improvement stores sell buckets that help you measure the proper proportions before you mix.

 Use a drill with a mixing paddle to mix the epoxy, and make sure you do so thoroughly.
 Stick to mixing small quantities so you can take your time applying it.

-You’ll want to use a spreading tool like a glide roller on a long handle to ensure even application and a paintbrush for working along the edges of the floor to make sure your edges get full coverage.
+You’ll want to use a spreading tool like a glide roller on a long handle to ensure even application, and a paintbrush for working along the edges of the floor to make sure they get full coverage.